 My favorite book is by Rhonda Byrne entitled The Secret.
-I read this book while going through a life change in between jobs, trying to search for a new angle on staying positive in order to find my path.
-I have always been a positive person and believe the glass is half full, but this book added a whole new dimension.
-I had learned in college that you will be more successful in life if you are positive and believe things will happen.
+I read this book while going through a life change in between jobs, trying to search for a new angle on staying positive to find my path.
+I have always been a pos itive person and believe the glass is half full, but this book added a whole new dimension.
+I learned in college that you will be more successful in life if you are positive and believe things will happen.
 Rhonda taught me that I am what I think about most, a whole different thought process.
-More importantly, the more positive I am, the more positivity I attract.
-I feel that my successful career in sales at Gulf Coast Western is due to being positive throughout the day and believing in the Law of Attraction to expect sales and income.
+More importantly, the more positive I am, the more positive I attract.
+I feel that my successful career in sales at Gulf Coast Western is due to being positive throughout the day and believing in the Law of Attraction to expect success.

 What’s a movie or series you recently enjoyed and why?

 I am really enjoying the series, Ted Lasso, which I had heard so much about but did not begin watching until recently.
-I love the dynamics of the team, and observing the difference in motivation and dynamics between the owner and the manager.
-I have been to England several times and get the nuances that show up regarding their culture and terminology.
+I love the dynamics of the team and how the characters have developed.
+I have been to England several times and understand the nuances that show up in the series regarding their culture and terminology.

 - Focus and discipline are keys to success

 - Staying positive breeds positivity and allows one to attract more positive outcomes (if you think you can, you can; if you think you can’t, you can’t)